LishaTu/Trending-YouTube-Video-Scraper-by-Keyword/ThirdUpdate_Sep24_SimpleAnalysis.md

 1. **Content Format**: Nearly 25% of videos are optimized for YouTube Shorts, indicating a trend toward short-form educational content.

-2. **Educational Focus**: The heavy presence of "science," "facts," and "education" in titles suggests most content is educational rather than entertainment-focused.
+2. **Educational Focus**: The heavy presence of "science," "facts," and "education" in titles suggests most content is educational rather than entertainment-focused (As we search topics such as "science" and "space," it may be more persuasive to say that people want to know facts and learn about space topics.).

 3. **Popular Topics**: Universe/cosmos content and science facts dominate, with NASA-related content being particularly popular.